streamx-dev/streamx-connector-sling/README.md

 Its implementation is intended to provide a list of resource paths along with the corresponding action to be taken when a particular resource is published.

+The connector also unpublishes related resources along with the main resource when it determines that no remaining references to those resources exist.

 # Usage:

 Build